pachyderm/docs-content/2.4.x/deploy-manage/deploy/ingress/_index.md

 ![Infrastruture Recommendation](/images/infra_recommendations.png)

 ### `NodePort`
-By default, the local deployment of Pachyderm deploys the `pachd` service as  `type:NodePort`.
+By default, the local deployment of {{%productName%}} deploys the `pachd` service as  `type:NodePort`.
 However, `NodePort` is a limited solution that is not recommended in production deployments.
-Therefore, Pachyderm services are otherwise exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport).
+Therefore, {{%productName%}} services are otherwise exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport).

 ### `Ingress`
 An Ingress exposes HTTP and HTTPS routes from outside the cluster to services in the cluster such as Console or Authentication services.